nimaeskandary/serverless-ts-npm-workspaces/README.md

 ### Adding a new package

-To see the configuration required to add a new package, see [Package Configuration](./docs/Package_Configration.md)
+run `npm run create-package <package-name>` to create and configure a new package, see [Package Configuration](./docs/Package_Configration.md) for details on configuration

 ## Tests